-The budget and three-year financial plan are balanced to the funding levels provided by the RTA.
-Pace will have to implement fare adjustments and significant expense reductions if the RTA does not allocate Pace ARP funds or additional funding is not available.
-Pace will use RTAauthorized credits to achieve the 30.30% recovery ratio set by the RTA.
+The budget and two-year financial plan are balanced to the funding levels provided by the RTA.
+Pace will have to implement fare adjustments and significant expense reductions if the RTA does not allocate Pace enough ARP funding or additional funding is not available.
+Pace will use RTA-authorized credits to achieve the 30.30% recovery ratio set by the RTA.